mahdikazemi96/RegisterationForm/README.md

 > second we implement the personality-service:
 - this is just as like as *person-service* but we have only a *get()* method to initialize a list of *all personalities* to show in the *registeration form*.(please see the code)
+## Implement UI Layer
+Ok now it's time to implement the UI layer. first we should know what do we want in our application UI.
+I want to have a single page application and do all of my work in one page, so I want to have a table on the left hand of my application and a form on the right hand of the page just like what you saw in the <a href="#screenshots">Screenshots section</a>.

 ### Implement Person Info Table
+we need a table to show all of our person registerd in database so we need a part in our angular app that can show a table with all person data an can use the infrustructure layer to connect to server side app. for this we create a component with this command and name it *person-info*:

+`ng g c person-info`